mythology-and-legends-in-warfare

 Prophetesses as Battle Advisors

 Seeresses like Veleda or the later Gambara of the Lombards could demand that warriors undergo purification rites before an expedition.
 Their pronouncements were considered the voice of the goddess or the Norns.
 Consulting a prophetess before a campaign was as essential as sharpening swords.
-Their insight gave warriors confidence that the gods had prepared a path — even if that path led to death, it was a worthy one.
+Their insight gave warriors confidence that the gods had prepared a path—even if that path led to death, it was a worthy one.
+The Roman historian Cassius Dio records that the prophetess Ganna traveled to Rome and was received with honors by Emperor Domitian, a sign of how seriously even the Romans took Germanic divination.
+The authority of these women was not based on military prowess but on their perceived access to the supernatural.
+A prophetess who predicted victory could transform an uncertain army into a confident one; one who predicted defeat might save a tribe from annihilation.
+Their role was thus both spiritual and strategic.

 Psychological and Social Impact: Why Rituals Worked

 The pre-battle rituals of the Germanic tribes were in many ways a form of psychological warfare directed inward, at the warriors themselves.
-By engaging in shared ceremonies, individuals overcame the terror of combat through several mechanisms.
+By engaging in shared ceremonies, individuals overcame the terror of combat through several mechanisms that modern military psychology continues to study and apply.

 - Stress inoculation: The familiar, repetitive nature of the rituals calmed nerves.
-They were not facing something unknown — they were following the same steps their fathers and grandfathers had taken.
+They were not facing something unknown—they were following the same steps their fathers and grandfathers had taken.
+This ritualized preparation reduced the novelty of combat and with it the paralyzing effect of surprise.

 Archaeological and Historical Evidence for Pre-Battle Rituals